 1. Sprains and strains affect different parts of the body.

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIH), a sprain is a stretch or tear of a ligament which provides joint stability.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIH), a sprain is a stretch or tear of a ligament that provides joint stability.
 A Strain is stretching or tearing of a muscle or tendon.

 2. Different actions most often cause sprains and strains.